shawnw/curious-coroutines-in-tcl/slide_notes.md

 #### Slide 20 - A Practical Example

-See `follow.tcl` for the tcl code.
-David's original log file simulator, `logsim.py`, is included with minimal changes to make it run under Python 3.
+See `follow.tcl` for the tcl code, and `logsim.tcl` to generate a random logfile.

 #### Slide 21 - A Pipeline Example